pahens02/coffee-bot/README.md

 To install, go to Database and then Extensions.

 The next step is to run **all** of the queries in the [supabase_setup.sql](Documentation/supabase/supabase_setup.sql) file.
-I recommend breaking the Tables, Views, Functions, and Cron Jobs queries into separate snippets and make sure to sub in any placeholder values like webhooks
+I recommend breaking the Tables, Views, Functions, and Cron Jobs queries into separate snippets and make sure to sub in any placeholder values like webhooks.

 ### Vercel
+Make sure you have committed all of your files to a github repo.

 Visit https://vercel.com/, sign up, and connect your coffee-bot github repo to your account.

 Before deploying you will have a chance to set environment variables and you will need the following: